KrishnenduGhosh/VL2/README.md

-# Video Augmentation for Video Lectures
+# Video Lecture Augmentation using CQA

 # Introduction:
 This project presents a video lecture augmentation system leveraging community question-answer (CQA) forums.
 Question-answer (QA) pairs, relevant to the off-topic concepts, are retrieved to cater better insight to the learners.
 The proposed augmentation model comprises five modules: video lecture segmentation, concept extraction, off-topic identification, concept classification and retrieval of relevant QA pairs.